freshworks/crayons/src/components/select-option/readme.md

 # Select Option (fw-select-option)

-fw-select-option provides child elements for fw-select, to populate the Select component’s list or drop-down box with values.
-If fw-select-option is used without the value attribute, when the form data is saved, the value of fw-select is the selected option’s text.
+Select option is a child element of Select and helps to populate the Select component’s list or drop-down box with values.
+If the Select Option is used without the value attribute, when the form data is saved, the value of the Select input control is the selected option’s text.

 ## Usage